 250g plain flour, sifted

-250g fried green peas, shelled and finely ground (I used ready-ground green peas from baking shop)
+250g fried green peas, shelled and finely ground (I used ground green peas bought from baking shop)

 1 egg yolk, beaten lightly, for egg wash (optional)

-2. Add flour and ground green peas in batches.
-Mix lightly with paddle attachment to form a soft, pliable dough.
+2. Add ground green peas and flour in batches.
+Mix until you get a soft and flexible dough.
 (Half way through, the dough is too dry for the mixer, so I resorted to a hand paddle and later my hand)

 3. Preheat oven to 180oC.

-4. Shape dough into little ball about the size of marbles.
-Place on baking pans and brush with egg wash (optional).
+4. Form little balls about 1.5cm-2cm in diameter and brush with egg wash (optional).

-5. Bake for 20 minutes.
-Remove from oven and cool completely before storing in airtight containers.
+5. Bake for around 20 minutes.
+Remove from oven and cool on cooling rack.
+Store in airtight containers.